vechain/thor-galactica/.github/README.md

 Welcome to **Thor Galactica** – the central repository for all artifacts, information, and documentation related to the Galactica hardfork.

 > **Note:** This repository is a work in progress.
-More detailed content (such as comprehensive documentation, faucet instructions, and genesis usage guidelines) will be added over time.
+More detailed content (such as comprehensive documentation) will be added over time.

 ---